OfflcerSam/ShipUtil/README.md

 # ShipUtil / ShipFoundry

-A Fabric mod for Sector Space that loads ship definitions from JSON files, so a ship (and its market listing, spawn behavior, crafting recipe, stat bonuses, and built-in devices) can be authored as data instead of Java/Mixin code.
+A Fabric mod for Sector Space that loads ship definitions from JSON files, so a ship (and its market listing, spawn behavior, crafting recipe, stat bonuses, and built-in devices) can be written as JSON data instead of Java/Mixin code.

-Requires my fork of SSFML: https://github.com/OfflcerSam/SectorSpaceFabricModLoader
+Requires my fork of [SSFML](https://github.com/OfflcerSam/SectorSpaceFabricModLoader).

+Be careful editing certain stats mid-playthrough, it could cause it to be technically a separate item and make the original null.

 Latest game version support: 0.5.9.6